Amanda Foreman (historian)

 Amanda Lucy Foreman (born 1968) is a British-American biographer and historian.
-Her books include Georgiana, Duchess of Devonshire, A World on Fire, and The World Made by Women.
+Her books include Georgiana, Duchess of Devonshire, A World on Fire: Britain's Crucial Role in the American Civil War, and the forthcoming The World Made by Women.
 She also wrote and starred in a four-part documentary regarding the role of women in society, entitled The Ascent of Woman.
 Foreman's column for The Wall Street Journal bi-weekly 'Historically Speaking' ran for over ten years.
 She is also a CBS News royal contributor.

 Early life and education

 Foreman was born in London.
-Her parents were Evelyn (Smith) and the screenwriter and film producer Carl Foreman (1914–1984).
+Her parents were Evelyn (Smith) and the screenwriter and film producer Carl Foreman.
 Her father moved to England to work after being blacklisted by the Hollywood movie studios during the McCarthyism of the 1950s.
 Her brother, Jonathan Foreman, is an international correspondent and film critic.
 She has five children and is married to Jonathan Barton.